 Katy's work is based mostly in the highlands and islands of Scotland, where she is working with land managers to protect and create more habitat for some of our rarest bees, inclduing the Great yellow bumblebee.

 When she's not working she loves making things, and she knits, crochets, bakes, makes herbal soap, and does interesting things with found and foraged bits and pieces .
 She also likes to garden and look after her chickens.

 Cathy joined the Trust in September 2016, working in the South West on the West Country Buzz project.
 She has a background in pollinators and ecology, and is passionate about insect conservation.
 Cathy enjoys being outside looking for bumblebees, and wildlife gardening.

-Daisy recently joined the Trust as Conservation Officer for the Back from the Brink project, focusing on the recovery of the Shrill carder bee in Somerset and Wiltshire.
-Her role also involves working within the wider SW to help create suitable habitat for bumblebees.
+Daisy joined the Trust in 2017 as Conservation Officer for the Back from the Brink project, focusing on the recovery of the Shrill carder bee in Somerset and Wiltshire.
+Her role also involves working in the wider SW to help create suitable habitat for bumblebees and she has since become part of the West Country Buzz project.
 Daisy is from a farming family and can often be found helping out on the farm in her spare time, or out on a walk with her two springer spaniels.